ELELAB/cancermuts/docs/tutorial.md

 ```py
 >>> clinvar = ClinVar()
 ```
-ClinVar queries require both the gene name and the RefSeq accession number of the canonical isoform.
+ClinVar queries require both the gene name and the RefSeq accession number of the desired isoform.
 While the gene name is inferred automatically from the Sequence object, the RefSeq ID must be manually specified using the aliases attribute:

 ```py